About Sawtooth Edible Gardens

 Dundee and Nootka, are our Australian Shepherd pups who help around our garden with morale, hole digging, and mouse hunting when applicable.
 They love eating peas off the vine and relaxing in freshly planted beds.

-Ready to start building the life and garden of your dreams?
+Ready to plan a thriving garden or land-based project?
 Contact us today to get started.

 “Restoring land without restoring a relationship is an empty exercise.
 It is a relationship that will endure and a relationship that will sustain the restored land.”